The second year of the pandemic messed with you more than you realize

 Everything is changing.
 Nothing is changing.

 Something had to give.
-Turns out, it was you.
+It was you.